...purchase below to continue the course

 |

-Nursing students and nurses at all levels of practice should know and understand the four domains of professional identity.
+Nursing students and nurses at all levels of practice should be familiar with and understand the four domains of professional identity.
 By embracing these domains, nurses can foster their professional identity in educational and workplace settings.
-Not only can professional identity promote nurses' well-being, but it can also improve their work environment, leading to improved nurse retention and safer, higher-quality patient care (Owens & Godfrey, 2022).
+Professional identity can not only promote nurses’ well-being but also improve their work environment, leading to improved nurse retention and safer, higher-quality patient care (Geoghan Marold et al., 2025; ISPIN, n.d.-a; Owens & Godfrey, 2022).

 Values and Ethics

-Provision 6 of the ANA Code of Ethics for Nurses establishes that nurses should take responsibility for establishing, maintaining, and improving an ethical work environment.
-Nurses across all healthcare settings will encounter ethical dilemmas.
-Nurses must evaluate these situations and work collaboratively to ensure safe, quality healthcare delivery.
-In addition to the core values identified above, nurses must be honest, respectful, truthful, and equitable.
-Nurses should promote patient autonomy by discussing care plans with patients and allowing them to make informed decisions.
-Nurses should respect a patient's decision even if it conflicts with their personal morals and values.
+Provision 6 of the ANA Code of Ethics for Nurses stipulates that nurses should be responsible for establishing, maintaining, and continually improving an ethical work environment.
+Nurses across all health care settings will encounter ethical dilemmas.
+Nurses must evaluate these situations and work collaboratively to ensure the delivery of safe and quality health care.
+In addition to the core values identified previously, nurses must be honest, respectful, truthful, and equitable in their interactions with patients and colleagues.
+Nurses should promote patient autonomy by discussing care plans with patients and allowing them to make informed decisions about their care.
+Nurses should respect a patient’s decision even if it conflicts with their personal morals and values.
 Maintaining patient confidentiality and privacy is another aspect of ethical care.
-Given the accessibility of healthcare information, nurses should discuss a patient's care plan only with the interprofessional team members directly involved in the care (Owens & Godfrey, 2022).
+Given the accessibility of health care information, nurses should discuss a patient’s care plan only with the interprofessional team members directly involved in the care (Liebig et al., 2024; Owens & Godfrey, 2022).

 As part of developing professional identity, nurses must read, understand, and apply the ANA Code of Ethics in all workplace environments.
 Sometimes, translating and applying the Code of Ethics can be challenging and require additional discussion and support.
-Many healthcare facilities have ethics committees to help navigate complex ethical dilemmas.
+Many health care facilities have ethics committees to help navigate complex ethical dilemmas.
 Nurses are encouraged to participate actively in ethics committees, ethical rounds, or other opportunities for ethical discussions.
-The COVID-19 pandemic brought numerous ethical issues, including visitor restrictions, a lack of access to medical services and equipment, and supply and staffing shortages.
-These challenges often prevented nurses from caring for patients based on their values and morals.
+The COVID-19 pandemic raised numerous ethical issues, including visitor restrictions, limited access to medical services and equipment, and shortages of supplies and staff.
+These challenges often prevented nurses from caring for patients in accordance with their values and morals.
 When nurses struggle with these ethical dilemmas, the risk of burnout and moral distress rises significantly.
 Burnout and moral distress can lead to nurse turnover and potentially harmful physical and psychological effects.
-Establishing and maintaining a professional identity can help nurses navigate ethical issues and provide nurses with the tools to advocate for supportive and healthy work environments (Owens & Godfrey, 2022).
+Establishing and maintaining a professional identity can help nurses successfully navigate ethical issues and provide them with the tools to advocate for supportive and healthy work environments (Liebig et al., 2024; Owens & Godfrey, 2022).

 Knowledge

 In Provision 5 of the scope of practice standards, the ANA establishes that nurses are responsible for their ongoing professional development, competence, and lifelong learning.
 Nursing knowledge can be obtained through clinical experience, evidence-based practice, and scientific discovery.
 This component of professional identity is established in nursing school when students gain knowledge and develop skills.
 Practicing nurses should respect the need for lifelong learning and seek opportunities for professional development (i.e., conferences, in-services, journal clubs, certifications, and continuing education requirements).
 The AACN baccalaureate essentials state that nurses must understand and utilize evidence-based practice.
-Specifically, nurses should understand how to ask a well-designed clinical question, search academic databases for the best evidence, and critically appraise various research methodologies.
+Specifically, nurses should understand how to formulate a well-designed clinical question, search academic databases for the most relevant evidence, and critically appraise various research methodologies.
 Once nurses have identified and appraised the evidence, they must be able to apply that evidence in practice, considering various patient preferences and values.
-Nursing leaders and healthcare organizations also should support nurses in their ongoing knowledge acquisition and lifelong learning (AACN, 2021; ANA, 2021; Owens & Godfrey, 2022).
+Nursing leaders and health care organizations should also support nurses in their ongoing knowledge acquisition and lifelong learning (AACN, 2021; ANA, 2021; Embree & Liebig, 2024; Owens & Godfrey, 2022).

 Nurses as Leaders

 The ANA establishes in Provision 3 of the Code of Ethics that nurses must demonstrate leadership by promoting, advocating, and protecting the rights and safety of patients.
-Leadership in nursing can be formal (i.e., nurse manager) or informal (i.e., staff nurse serving as a mentor to other nurses); the 2020-2030 Future of Nursing report calls for all nurses to serve as leaders in their workplace.
+Leadership in nursing can be formal (i.e., nurse manager) or informal (i.e., staff nurse serving as a mentor to other nurses); the 2020–2030 Future of Nursing report calls for all nurses to serve as leaders in their workplace.
 In addition, the ANA scope of practice guidelines outline the leadership responsibilities of nurses, including delegating care appropriately, mentoring colleagues, resolving conflicts, participating in professional organizations, and communicating and leading change efforts.
-Given the proper leadership training, nurses can lead interprofessional teams, promote community health initiatives, advocate for policy changes, direct system change efforts, and engage in best practices to promote health equity.
-Nursing schools and healthcare organizations must provide leadership training and skill development to foster nurses' professional identity (ANA, n.d., 2021; Owens & Godfrey, 2022).
+With proper leadership training, nurses can effectively lead interprofessional teams, promote community health initiatives, advocate for policy changes, direct system change efforts, and engage in best practices to promote health equity.
+Nursing schools and health care organizations must provide leadership training and skill development to foster nurses’ professional identity (ANA, n.d., 2021; Embree & Liebig, 2023; Owens & Godfrey, 2022).

 Professional Comportment

 The ANA establishes in Provision 1 of the Code of Ethics that nurses must promote a culture of kindness and civility in the workplace.
 Professional comportment includes the professional behaviors that nurses exhibit, such as treating colleagues, employees, students, and others with dignity and respect.
-Even in challenging workplace conditions, nurses must maintain professional behavior through their words, presence, and actions in all workplace interactions.
-Healthcare organizations must promote safe, healthy work environments by enforcing zero-tolerance policies for harassment, bullying, and incivility.
-By promoting a healthy work environment, healthcare organizations can support nurse well-being and foster professional identity development (ANA, n.d.; Owens & Godfrey, 2022).
+This domain is essential for building a durable foundation because it affects the nurse’s ability to connect, communicate, and collaborate with others.
+Even in challenging workplace conditions, nurses must maintain professional behavior through their words, presence, and actions in all interactions within the workplace.
+Health care organizations must promote safe and healthy work environments by enforcing zero-tolerance policies against harassment, bullying, and incivility.
+By promoting a healthy work environment, health care organizations can support nurse well-being and foster the development of a professional identity (ANA, n.d.; Liebig & Embree, 2023; Owens & Godfrey, 2022).

-Phillips and Priddy presented the results of a mixed-methods study exploring the role of professional identity in nursing practice in a webinar for the Academy of Medical-Surgical Nurses.
+Phillips and Priddy conducted a mixed-methods study exploring the role of professional identity in nursing practice and its impact on nursing practice.
 The researchers found a strong link between professional identity in nursing, the four domains of professional identity, and nurse job satisfaction and retention.
-In addition, Phillips and Priddy found that working in environments that support professional nursing identity positively impacted nurse well-being (Phillips & Priddy, 2021).
+Additionally, Phillips and Priddy found that working in environments that support a professional nursing identity has a positive impact on nurse well-being and patient safety (Phillips & Priddy, 2023).
 Similarly, Rasmussen and colleagues (2021) conducted a mixed-methods study to explore the understanding of professional identity in nursing.
-The researchers found that personal and professional factors influenced nurses' understanding of their professional identity.
-The participants reported that professional identity was related to each nurse's work, nursing role, patient care, healthcare team, work environment, and perception of others.
+The researchers found that personal and professional factors influenced nurses’ understanding of their professional identity.
+The participants reported that their professional identity was related to their work, nursing role, patient care, health care team, work environment, and perception of others.
 In addition, participants reported that their professional identity changed over time due to maturity, increased knowledge and skills, empowerment through education, and a broadening scope of practice (Rasmussen et al., 2021).

 Nursing faculty play a critical role in the development of professional nursing identity.
-Owens and Godfrey (2022) have highlighted the importance of identity formation beginning with students in nursing school.
+Owens and Godfrey (2022) have emphasized the importance of identity formation, which begins with students in nursing school.
 Traditionally, nursing education has focused on knowledge acquisition and skill building.
-However, knowledge is not sufficient to develop a professional nursing identity.
+However, knowledge alone is insufficient to develop a professional nursing identity.
 Thus, these researchers advise nursing program leaders to learn about professional identity and integrate content into undergraduate and graduate curricula, including professional identity language, definitions, domains, and exemplars.
-Various educational modalities should be used to foster professional identity, including didactic, case studies, and experiential learning opportunities that allow socialization within the nursing role.
+Various educational modalities should be employed to foster professional identity, including didactic instruction, case studies, and experiential learning opportunities that facilitate socialization within the nursing role.
 Fitzgerald and Clukey (2021) conducted a qualitative study to understand the meaning of professional identity among graduating nursing students.
 The graduate students shared many characteristics of a nursing professional, including knowledge, caring, teamwork, and integrity.
 In addition, the students identified communication, competence, confidence, advocacy, critical thinking, and leadership as descriptors of a professional nurse.
 Fitzgerald and Clukey (2021) reported that the participants discussed the importance of nursing defining itself as a profession.

-Nurse educators can support a strong foundation for nursing professional identity by developing and promoting a shared understanding of being a professional nurse.
-As nursing students get closer to graduation, most have developed sufficient knowledge to start their nursing careers.
+Nurse educators can support a strong foundation for nursing professional identity by developing and promoting a shared understanding of what it means to be a professional nurse.
+As nursing students approach graduation, most have developed sufficient knowledge to begin their nursing careers.
 Therefore, nurse educators should focus on enhancing exposure to role models and providing experiential learning opportunities to foster critical thinking and clinical judgment (Fitzgerald & Clukey, 2021).
 Additional recommendations for nursing education and practice include the following (Rasmussen et al., 2021):

-- Nurses should engage in lifelong learning and professional development to enhance their professional identity.
+- Nurses should engage in lifelong learning and professional development to enhance their professional identity and professional growth.

-- Interprofessional education should address professional identity through a shared understanding of roles and responsibilities.
+- Interprofessional education should foster a shared understanding of roles and responsibilities to address professional identity.

-Healthcare organizations also play a critical role in developing professional identity in nursing.
-Nurses need to feel supported in their profession, and healthcare leaders can work to create a healthy work environment.
-In addition, healthcare organizations should develop a professional identity statement and align the definition and domain of nursing professional identity with their organization's mission, vision, values, and professional practice model (Owens & Godfrey, 2022).
+Health care organizations also play a crucial role in shaping the professional identity of nurses.
+Nurses need to feel supported in their profession, and health care leaders can work to create a healthy work environment that fosters this support.
+In addition, health care organizations should develop a professional identity statement and align the definition and domain of nursing professional identity with their organization’s mission, vision, values, and professional practice model (Owens & Godfrey, 2022).

 References